penrodm-gif/Cybersecurity-Playbook/cybr-1100-security-awareness/Case Project 6-2: Current State of Privacy.md

 browser level “do not sell or target me” opt out legally binding, a practical protection for everyday users.
 Competition regulators are also reshaping ad tech.
-The UK CMA extracted commitments from Google to ensure its Privacy Sandbox changes (the post cookie ad stack that will interact with Android/Chrome) don’t simply entrench Google’s position—important because design choices at the browser/OS level can either reduce tracking or just repoint it.
+The UK CMA extracted commitments from Google to ensure its Privacy Sandbox changes (the post cookie ad stack that will interact with Android/Chrome) don’t simply entrench Google’s position important because design choices at the browser/OS level can either reduce tracking or just repoint it.
 Recent CMA reporting continues to scrutinize effectiveness and market impacts.
 Are current rules adequate?
 Partly.
 The EU framework is the closest to comprehensive: it constrains